alterakey/trueseeing/README.md

 ## Installation

+### Containers

 NOTE:
  * As of 2.1.9, we are on ghcr.io.
 (Docker Hub is somewhat deprecated)
  * Requires adbd in the host to control devices.

-We provide containers so you can use right away as follows; now this is also the recommended way to run:
+We provide containers so you can use right away as follows; now this is also the recommended way, and the only way if you are on Windows, to run:

 	$ docker run --rm -v $(pwd):/out -v ts2:/cache ghcr.io/alterakey/trueseeing

 If you want to run statelessly you omit mounting volume onto /cache (not recommended for day-to-day use though; also see [#254](https://github.com/alterakey/trueseeing/issues/254)):

 	$ docker run --rm -v $(pwd):/out ghcr.io/alterakey/trueseeing

+### With pip

+Alternatively, you can install it with pip as follows.
+This might be useful for extensions, as it allows us the greatest freedom.
+Just remember you need a JRE and Android SDK (optionally; to mess with devices):

+	$ pip install --user trueseeing

 ## Usage